Novemburr/automailer/README.md

 #ToDos:
 I dont expect to work on this any further but if I did...

 Make subject and message optionally get read from command line when the script is run.
+Will need to add some flags with optargs..